 When I asked a few weeks back what YOU would like to see on this blog, some kind souls requested more from my work-in-progress, The Devil Inside Me.
 Allow me to introduce you to one of my favorite suspects, Elyse Baxter.
 Enjoy!

 “And your name?”
-Davis, lost in thought, had barely looked up when the next person walked up to him.
+Delaney, lost in thought, had barely looked up when the next person walked up to her.

 He looked more closely once the silky voice hit his ears and saw a young woman with long, dark chestnut hair and fair skin, devoid of make-up, sitting down across from him.
 In Davis’ mind, she didn’t need the make-up.
 She didn’t need much of anything.